Unilever reshapes its global research & development

 Unilever today announced the intention to consolidate its R&D activities into a number of larger sites located in its key markets.

-Today's announcement is part of the company's 'One Unilever' programme, builds on a review in 2006 into Unilever's science and technology capabilities led by Vindi Banga, President, Foods and Home & Personal Care and a review started earlier this year, following the creation of the single category function and the appointment of Geneviève Berger as Unilever's Chief R&D Officer.
+Today's announcement is part of the company's 'One Unilever' programme, builds on a review in 2006 into Unilever's science and technology capabilities led by Vindi Banga, President, Foods & Refreshment, Home and Beauty & Personal Care and a review started earlier this year, following the creation of the single category function and the appointment of Geneviève Berger as Unilever's Chief R&D Officer.

 The intention is to combine the three global R&D operations (Foods R&D, HPC R&D and Corporate Research) into one Unilever R&D organisation and marks a significant step forward in increasing its efficiency, simplicity and focus in R&D. Through the intended changes, Unilever will be able to deliver an integrated R&D programme, reduce overlap in activities between sites and increase the speed and impact of innovations.